bredelings/BAli-Phy/PLAN.md

 ## Next Steps

-1. Continue making legacy `reg_heap` APIs delegate to closure/runtime-returning
-   APIs where possible.
-This reduces duplicated evaluation code and confines `legacy_exp()` conversion to the wrapper edge.

-2. Add missing closure/runtime-returning variants for program unsharing paths (`unshare_regs2`, `unshare_and_evaluate_program`).
-Treat this as the next larger evaluator-facing API batch because the returned value must remain valid across reroot cleanup and token mutation.

-3. Convert `context_ref` legacy APIs into thin wrappers over `_code` or closure-returning APIs.
+1. Convert `context_ref` legacy APIs into thin wrappers over `_code` or closure-returning APIs.
 The easy `evaluate_reg()` / `reg_is_modifiable()`
    cases are done; remaining cases should be handled where lifetime and reference-return behavior are clear.
 Rename to `_legacy` only if the churn is modest; otherwise keep temporary suffix comments current.

-4. Keep graph display on legacy expression views unless/until there is a runtime-native graph rendering path, because it intentionally prints expression-shaped output.
+2. Keep graph display on legacy expression views unless/until there is a runtime-native graph rendering path, because it intentionally prints expression-shaped output.

-5. Continue caller migration in focused batches: remaining `context_ptr` callers, then SMC helper functions that still require `EVector` / `expression_ref`.
+3. Continue caller migration in focused batches: remaining `context_ptr` callers, then SMC helper functions that still require `EVector` / `expression_ref`.

-6. After each code batch, build `src/bali-phy/bali-phy` from `../build/gcc-16-debug-O`, run the relevant focused tests, and commit logically separate changes with `jj`.
+4. After each code batch, build `src/bali-phy/bali-phy` from `../build/gcc-16-debug-O`, run the relevant focused tests, and commit logically separate changes with `jj`.